About Lisa Suennen

 Anyway, during my last parental act of last week, my daughter’s friend, who also happens to be a JP Morgan orphan (her dad is also a healthcare venture capitalist), asked me from the back seat, “So, are there many women at this conference?”

-It was interesting to get that question from a 15 year old, as it certainly wasn’t the kind of thing I worried about
+It was interesting to get that question from a 15 year… (read the rest)

 Last week I published a post called “Hey, Where Is Everybody Going?” which was about the many venture capitalists who are leaving the practice of life sciences.
 It was, interestingly (to me anyway), my most popular post to date.
 I guess there are a lot of us healthcare VCs that are worried that the next time we open the door there will be a new guy in a black hood holding a scythe–and he’s not the same guy that usually comes to the partners’ meetings.

 Anyway, the Burrill Report called me and asked me to elaborate on the topic in an interview for their weekly podcast so here is the outcome of that endeavor for those of you just dying to hear my voice (hi mom!).
 You can listen to the podcast by clicking HERE and following the link on the Burrill Report website.